ecupaio/dcgffl/_events/open-board-meeting-playoff-bracket-reveal.md

 #### Playoff Bracket Reveal

 Following the board meeting, at 8:30pm, you'll get the first look at the Season XXII Playoff Bracket!
 Who will you face off in Playoffs the following weekend?!?
-Come and find out!
+Come and find out while enjoying sponsor Barkada Wine Bar's delightful offerings!

 #### Playoff Format and Seeding